 Enhancing capacity: We strive to help external audiences understand and apply research.
 We do this in a number of ways.
 We offer a Systematic Review Workshop to teach stakeholders and students how to conduct and share systematic reviews.
 We offer research presentations through our IWH Speaker Series, at which stakeholders can directly learn from, and ask questions of, our scientists.
-We hold an annual Alf Nachemson Memorial Lecture at which stakeholders can learn how research findings have been effectively applied by policy-makers.
 And we also offer a popular series called What Researchers Mean By…, which explains in lay-friendly language the research terms used by social scientists to report their research findings.

 Communicating findings: The KTE process is supported by a corporate communications strategy that enhances the Institute’s ability to communicate effectively with its stakeholders.
-The communication tools include the IWH website, our quarterly newsletter At Work and our monthly e-bulletin IWH News, plain-language summaries, videos, coverage in general and trade media, and social media (i.e. Twitter, LinkedIn and YouTube).
+The communication tools include the IWH website, our monthly e-bulletin IWH News, plain-language summaries, videos, coverage in general and trade media, and social media (i.e. Twitter, LinkedIn and YouTube).
 We also work with our research staff and stakeholders to develop evidence-based tools and guides to help stakeholders apply our research in their own practices and policies.

 Our target audiences

-The target audiences or stakeholders for the Institute’s research include policy-makers (labour and health ministries, workers’ compensation agencies such as the Workplace Safety and Insurance Board), health and safety associations (HSAs), workplace parties (labour and employers), related professionals (e.g. occupational health and safety, disability management, human resources, etc.) and related clinicians (e.g. chiropractors, physiotherapists, kinesiologists, occupational therapists, etc.).
+The target audiences or stakeholders for the Institute’s research include policy-makers (e.g. labour ministries such as Ontario's Ministry of Labour, Immigration, Training and Skills Development, workers’ compensation agencies such as the Workplace Safety and Insurance Board), health and safety associations (HSAs), workplace parties (labour and employers), related professionals (e.g. occupational health and safety, disability management, human resources, etc.) and related clinicians (e.g. chiropractors, physiotherapists, kinesiologists, occupational therapists, etc.).